Rintalue/portfolio/README.md

  Projects: A curated selection of my work, featuring applications developed with Angular, Phoenix LiveView, and Elixir.
  Skills: My technical expertise and a quick overview of tools and languages I'm proficient in.

 This portfolio was designed to be engaging, responsive, and user-friendly, providing a seamless way for visitors to explore my journey as a developer.
 Feel free to clone, explore, or reach out with any feedback.
-Let's connect and collaborate on exciting projects!